M.05.03 Observing and managing at-risk prisoners

 3. ensure that a prison nurse examines the prisoner within 3 hours if the type of restraint used is a head protector.

-3. Any prisoner who has been placed in a mechanical restraint to prevent further self harm must be referred to the At Risk Multi Disciplinary team by the general manager custodial (see [M.05.03.Res.01 Managing at-risk prisoners requiring mechanical restraints] for information on the At Risk Multi Disciplinary team actions and responsibilities).
+5. Any prisoner who has been placed in a mechanical restraint to prevent further self-harm must be referred to the At Risk Multi Disciplinary team by the general manager custodial (see [M.05.03.Res.01 Managing at-risk prisoners requiring mechanical restraints] for information on the At Risk Multi Disciplinary team actions and responsibilities).

 M.05.03.02 Prisoner at-risk file

-6. any relevant secondary reports that would help the management of the prisoner, such as a pre-sentence report.
+4. any relevant secondary reports that would help the management of the prisoner.

 3. The current penal file of an at-risk prisoner, or former at-risk prisoner, is identified with an “At-Risk” stamp on the front.

-4. All interactions by a registered healthcare practitioner with the patient must be documented and include a consideration of whether the ‘at-risk’ status remains appropriate.
+5. All interactions by a registered healthcare practitioner with the patient must be documented and include a consideration of whether the ‘at-risk’ status and the level of restriction to associate remains appropriate.
+This consideration will be documented in the prisoner’s electronic health record and be included in the daily offender notes required by custodial staff.

 M.05.03.03 Observing an at-risk prisoner

-1. Prisoners identified as at-risk who do not have a management plan must be observed:
+1. Prisoners identified as at-risk who do not have an at-risk management and care plan must be observed:

 1. by way of physical sightings (not by camera, unless being escorted in a single cell vehicle with CCTV fitted in the cells – refer [M.04.01.Res.04 Instructions for using single cell escort vehicle])